mike96265/resty-upload-rate-limit/README.md

 # resty-upload-rate-limit

-### this repo keeps a minimum openresty configuration and some lua code, show you show to limit upload rate.
+### this repo keeps a minimum openresty configuration and some lua code, show you how to limit upload rate.

 #### setup
 ```console